 One of the loveliest, most unspoiled Caribbean islands but then you could say that we’re biased.
 It is safe to say that Grenada and the Grenadines is one of the very best cruising areas anywhere, and Grenada has a tremendous amount to offer in terms of nature, history and what the real Caribbean is like.
 Grenada is also known as one of the friendliest islands in the Caribbean.

-No, we don’t provide nets but the spray is effective.
+If you’re wondering “are there mosquito nets on the yacht?”
+Unfortunately, no. We don’t provide nets but the spray is effective.
 If you are prone to mosquito bites, then please take advice from your doctor before you leave home.

 What’s included with your charter?